Laizra/Python-data-analysis/README.md

 # Python
-Nara's Personal List of ouTube videos that Actually Work
+Nara's Personal List of YouTube videos that Actually Work